By alp82

 The pointer resolves to the plugin's installed path.
 If your setup restricts file reads, allow the agent to read the plugin's doctrine - on a standard install add Read(~/.claude/plugins/cache/alperortac/alp-river/**) to your .claude/settings.json allowlist.

-Describe what you want - in plain text, or via /alp-river:go if you want a discoverable trigger.
-Both run the same pipeline; the essentials load automatically and the full doctrine is one read away, nothing to enable.
+No commands required.
+Describe what you want in plain text - or use /alp-river:go for a discoverable trigger.
+Both run the same workflow.